ericwastaken/network-multitool/README.md

 1. Convenience scripts, which verify dependencies and run docker commands when necessary:
    * `x-build.sh` - Builds the docker image.
+   * `x-deploy-dockerhub.sh` - Builds and pushes the docker image to Docker Hub.
    * `x-up.sh` - Starts the container.
    * `x-force-build-and-up.sh` - Forces a rebuild of the docker image and starts the container.
    * `x-exec.sh` - Runs a command inside the running container.